PX4/PX4-user_guide/en/peripherals/remote_id.md

 2 (blk) | TX (OUT) |
 3 (blk) | RX (IN)  |
 4 (blk) | GND | 0

+### BlueMark Db201/Db202mav

+[Db201](https://dronescout.co/dronebeacon-mavlink-remote-id-transponder/) or [Db202mav](https://dronescout.co/dronebeacon-mavlink-remote-id-transponder/) can be connected using their serial port (DroneCAN cannot be used).
+They come with a 6-pin JST-GH 1.25mm cable that can be connected directly to the `TELEM` ports on most recent Pixhawk flight controllers.

+If using a different serial port (i.e. with fewer pins), or a flight controller that has different connector, you may need to modify the cable.
+Information on the port pinout can be found in the [User Guide](https://download.bluemark.io/db200.pdf).

+The beacons come preinstalled with recent [ArduRemoteID](https://github.com/ArduPilot/ArduRemoteID) firmware.
+The [User Guide](https://download.bluemark.io/db200.pdf) explains how you can update firmware via the web interface, if needed.

+More general setup, including how to mount the beacon, is also covered in the [User Guide](https://download.bluemark.io/db200.pdf)

 # PX4 Configuration